 • Wellness – Healthy Lifestyle

 The Student Senate is the primary student governing body.
-The president, vice-president, secretary, and senators are elected by the student body.
 The Senate makes recommendations regarding student needs on campus and participates in campus government through participation on committees.

 The Student Judiciary is a formal hearing body elected by the students and consists of one chief justice, four associate justices, and two alternate justices.
 The Judiciary hears appeals resulting from a disciplinary sanction imposed from a violation of the Community Code, as set forth in the Student Handbook.